noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

       - `let foo = 42, foo = 'hello;`
       - `let isOneOf: number | string = foo` <-- is true because of the previous assignments
   - arrow functions may not have a this parameter annotation, as these functions bind their this parameter at the definition site, rather than the call site.
+  - Classes operate as values & types
+    - i.e. you can use a class name wherever you would a type definition

 ## terms